imixs/imixs-workflow/src/site/markdown/engine/plugins/intervalplugin.md

 	    <macro>@monthly</macro>
 	</item>

-this example will adjust the value of the date item 'reminder' per 1 month.
+This example will adjust the value of the date item 'reminder' per 1 month.
 For example: 15.01.2020 => 15.02.2020

-**Note:** The IntervalPlugin only runs on scheduled activities.

 ## Cron Expression